carly-kins/carly-kins.github.io/src/data/content/window.md

 - Add analyitics
 - Handle titles in <head>
 - Update readme
+- Fix build process - figure out a way to remove some dependencies that are depreciated or no longer supported

 ### Credits:
 The following was referenced to create some effects.